Nation May 04 U.S. Forest Service cuts raise concerns on protecting public lands and fighting wildfires By William Brangham, Jackson Hudgins

 Politics Jan 21 Biden suspends oil, gas leases on public lands for 60 days The move follows campaign pledges by President Joe Biden to halt new drilling on U.S. lands and end the leasing of publicly owned energy reserves as part of his plan to address climate change.
 By Matthew Brown, Associated Press

-Politics Jun 17 Watch 4:56 The Senate just passed a historic environmental bill.
-Here’s what’s in it The U.S. Senate on Wednesday overwhelmingly passed an act that provides funding for national parks and public lands.
-Lisa Desjardins joins Judy Woodruff to discuss the details of the legislation, including where the money will come from, and what else…
+Jun 17 Watch 4:56 The Senate just passed a historic environmental bill.
+Here's what's in it The U.S. Senate on Wednesday overwhelmingly passed an act that provides funding for national parks and public lands.
+Lisa Desjardins joins Judy Woodruff to discuss the details of the legislation, including where the money will come from, and what else… Continue watching

 May 14 States, tribe seek to suspend coal sales on U.S. lands By Matthew Brown, Associated Press A coalition of U.S. states, environmentalists and an American Indian tribe are seeking to revive a moratorium on coal sales from public lands in the West.
 Continue reading